thomasdarimont/keycloak-spring-training/README.md

 > The [requests](./requests) folder contains a few http client based example requests for some OAuth flows.

-## Spring Boot Example Applications
+## Example Applications

 > This project contains the following Spring Boot based example applications:

 - [API](./apps/api) which acts as a OAuth Resource Server.
 - [WEB](./apps/web), a Classic Web App that acts as an OpenID Connection relying party client with the Code Flow + PKCE.
-- [BFF](./apps/bff), a Spring Boot web app that implements the Backend-for-Frontend (BFF) pattern.
+- [BFF](./apps/bff), a Spring Boot web app that implements the Backend-for-Frontend (BFF) pattern with Spring OAuth Client and Spring Session.
+- [Gateway](./apps/gateway), a Spring Boot App that uses Spring Cloud Gateway and acts as a Resource Server and OAuth Client
 - [CLI](./apps/cli), a Command-line interface (CLI) Spring Boot App which uses the OAuth Device Flow.

+## Lab Exercises

+The Lab exercises can be found in the [labs](./labs) folder.

-# OAuth / OIDC Demos
+## OAuth / OIDC Demos

 > Public Keycloak Test instance
 > Link: https://lemur-6.cloud-iam.com/auth/realms/idt-training/account/